-Our program offers two distinct tracks: a three-year Clinical Scholar Track and a 3 1/2-year National Institutes of Health-Sponsored Track.
-Both tracks can be tailored to meet your specific interests and needs.
-Fellowships can also be tailored to allow fellows to complete a master's degree or certificate program in clinical and translational science.
-It is our goal to train the leaders in gastroenterology and hepatology for all generations of physicians to come.
+Our program offers two distinct tracks: a 3-year Clinical Scholar Track and a 3.5-year National Institutes of Health-Sponsored Track.
+Both tracks allow you to complete a master's degree or certificate program in clinical and translational science.
+Both tracks also offer a dedicated research block of 12 and 24 months respectively and can be tailored to your interests and career goals.

-We can teach you health care that is unsurpassed anywhere in terms of innovation, quality and compassion you would expect from a world leader.
-We encourage you to explore our website and contact us if you have any questions about our fellowship.
+Mayo's Gastroenterology Fellowship offers you the opportunity to realize your highest professional aspirations even as you advance patient care and medical science.
+We encourage you to explore our website and to contact us if you have any questions about our fellowship.